radian-software/selectrum/README.md

 highlighted using the `completion-styles`, in this case `orderless`.

 In some cases you may want to consider to use Prescient on top of Orderless.
-Prescient can be used to provide *frecency*-based sorting and history persistence by adding the following.
+Prescient can be used to provide *frecency*-based sorting (a combination of *frequency* and *recency*) and history persistence by adding the following.

 ```elisp
 (setq selectrum-prescient-enable-filtering nil)